 - MIDI Matrix – Control “Voxpat” via your midi device, tablet or smartphone.
 Lemur & Touch OSC templates included.

 - Input & output routing – Play and record audio from any DAW/Audio Editor using Soundflower, JackAudio, and JK Pipe.

 - Keyboard shortcuts – For better and faster user experience.

 VOXPAT is incredibly powerful, and fun to use, especially in conjunction with a microphone, but also in all its other functionalities.
 I can see it saving a lot of time for sound designers, spark new ideas, and nurture a more creative flow of creativity when working on sound effects.

 It could be a lot prettier, but apart from that it works great, is very well crafted, and the workflow is superb.
-It includes a great documentation, and enables all users to go as deep into it as they wish, but doesn’t punish anyone who wants to stay on the surface.
-For its price, it’s absolutely worth it, and given that there is almost no similar products on the market, that offer the same quality, I would recommend this to anybody who works with sound design, or wants to.
+It includes great documentation, and enables all users to go as deep into it as they wish, but doesn’t punish anyone who wants to stay on the surface.
+For its price, it’s absolutely worth it, and given that there are almost no similar products on the market, that offer the same quality, I would recommend this to anybody who works with sound design or wants to.